Our products

 The best cod for pil pil comes from the North Atlantic waters, specifically from Iceland and Norway.
 These specimens develop unique characteristics due to the extreme conditions of their natural habitat.

-The diet rich in krill and small crustaceans in these cold waters gives cod a special lipid profile.
-In addition, the need for thermoregulation in icy waters stimulates the production of additional collagen in its tissues.
+The rich diet of krill and small crustaceans in these cold waters gives cod a special lipid profile.
+Furthermore, the need for thermoregulation in icy waters stimulates the production of additional collagen in its tissues.

 The direction of the cut also influences the final result.
 Cuts perpendicular to the fibers expose a larger surface of connective tissue, facilitating the release of gelatin during cooking.